Yashgoyal1612/Web-Armour/README.md

 # Web Armour

-### This is a browser extension to help alert and warn users if they open up a potential phishing email or browses some malicious url.
+### This is a browser extension designed to alert and warn users if they open a potential phishing email or browse a malicious URL.

 ## Objective